-Sacred Heart School Athletic Program Handbook
+Sacred Heart School Athletic Program

-The Sacred Heart School (SHS) Athletic Program Handbook is based on the directives in the SHS Parent/Student Handbook distributed to each family annually.
-You and your student athlete are required to read and discuss the Athletic Program Handbook.
-A signed contract, which is given out by the Athletic Director at the start of each sports season, is required for each sport a student plays and must be returned to the coach prior to participation in that sport.
+The Sacred Heart School (SHS) Athletic Program Handbook is based on the directives in the SHS Parent/Student Handbook.
+You and your student are required to read and discuss the Athletic Program Handbook.
+A signed contract will be given out by the Athletic Director at the start of the first sports season your student participates in for the academic year, and it will remain on file throughout the academic year.
+It is required for the student to play and must be returned to the coach prior to participation in that sport.